 The Applicant has carefully considered and evaluated the required number of units that are necessary for a self-storage facility to remain as a viable long-term business.
-In fact, most self-storage facilities are much larger than what is being currently proposed.
-Refer to Chapter IV.I - Economic & Fiscal Analysis for additional information concerning the regional demand for self-storage facilities.
+In fact, most self-storage facilities are much larger than what is being currently proposed, and the Mamaroneck Self-Storage facility is currently turning away customers.